Sainy-Mishra/Sainy-Mishra/README.md

 <h1>Hello 👋, I'm Sainy Mishra</h1>

-An Electronics and Computer Engineering undergraduate with a passion for Data Science, Machine Learning, Artificial Intelligence and Deep Learning.
+A pre-final year Electronics and Computer Engineering undergraduate with a passion for Data Science, Machine Learning, Artificial Intelligence and Deep Learning.
 My journey is about delving into unruly datasets and mastering algorithms.
 I also have experience in frontend Development, providing a holistic skill set for comprehensive solutions in the world of technology and data-driven insights.

 <h2><b>About Me</b></h2>
 <ul>